 Process and recycle drilling wastes at source

-A team of experienced TWMA personnel will run the equipment at all times.
-This dedicated team is also responsible for monitoring the unit performance and sampling the processed material in accordance with local legislation and TWMA best practice.
+A team of experienced TWMA personnel will operate the equipment at all times.
+This dedicated team is also responsible for monitoring unit performance and sampling the processed material in accordance with local legislation and TWMA best practice.

 To receive a regular copy of our newsletter please click the subscribe button and enter your details.